-Part of your positive airway pressure treatment is the appropriate level of pressure that is selected by your sleep doctor.
+Part of your favorable airway pressure treatment is the appropriate level of pressure that your sleep doctor selects.
 The machine is already pre-programmed, and you do not have to do anything.

-The CPAP machine is placed on a flat and steady surface next to the bed.
-It should be at least six inches from a wall and away from things like photos or other obstructions that could interfere with air flow.
-Stability and consistent air flow are key factors in where the machine is placed
+The CPAP machine is placed on a flat, steady surface beside the bed.
+It should be at least six inches from a wall and away from photos or other obstructions that could interfere with airflow.
+Stability and consistent airflow are vital factors in where the machine is placed

 Using the CPAP Machine

 Using a CPAP machine entails first placing the CPAP mask over the face.
 The CPAP machine delivers a constant flow of air.
-The patient needs to affix the mask securely to the face and just breathe normally.
+The patient must affix the mask securely to the face and breathe normally.

-There are bands that go around both the head and face to ensure that the mask is properly attached.
+Some bands go around the head and face to ensure the mask is attached correctly.
 The machine does the rest.
 It will already work at the prescribed pressure, and the air will begin to flow.

 Using a Heated Humidifier with Your CPAP Machine

 For many patients, using a humidifier with their machine is not optional.
-Pumping dry air through CPAP masks will have a harmful effect on the person breathing it continuously when they are sleeping.
+Pumping dry air through CPAP masks will hurt the person breathing it continuously while sleeping.
 Dry air can cause them to suffer from a runny nose.

 It is best to use distilled water with your humidifier.
 Moist air from a heated humidifier will improve your therapy and reduce nasal congestion.
 Without a humidifier, you may suffer from a dry nose.